eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Depending on which tests you want to run, you will include the corresponding tag in the local-execution.cmd or local-execution-mac.sh

 6. After the execution a report will be created and can be open by opening the index.html file in the path ./target/site/reports/index.html.

+   Serenity Report will be the same for both manual and automated tests, with clear distinctions among them if both types are present.
+The test results will include comprehensive insights such as Passed/Failed test cases, specific test steps involved and any other critical information.

 ## Implemented test cases
-The implemented test cases can be found in the "feature files" folder.
+Test cases will be written in Gherkin language for both manual and automated tests and can be found in the "feature files" folder.
 Each feature file corresponds to a specific test case, outlining the steps to be followed, the expected outcome, and any prerequisites or assumptions.

+The feature files will be named after the respective User Story to ensure better traceability.

 In general, the test cases cover the following areas: